sonic-net/sonic-mgmt-framework/src/cvl/README.md

 4. Refer to top level makefile rules for compiling individual targets.

+5. 'schema' directory should contain all .yin files

-5. On the target the 'schema' directory needs to be present in the same directory where application executable file is present.
+6. On the target the 'schema' directory needs to be present in the same directory where application executable file is present.